pyOpenSci/pyopensci.github.io/_posts/2024-08-02-pyopensci-at-scipy-2024.md

   <figcaption><i class="fa-solid fa-heart-pulse"></i> pyOpenSci asks and addresses the questions - what would happen if things were easier for scientists? <i class="fa-solid fa-heart-pulse"></i>.</figcaption>
 </figure>

-### pyOpenSci and inclusive, open software peer review
+### pyOpenSci and running community lead inclusive, open software peer review

 I also talked about how pyOpenSci is using an inclusive, [community-led peer review process](/about-peer-review/index.html) to achieve